CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Network-Configuration/Reserved-VLAN-Range-and-Limitations.md

 The example below provides Linux-type shell commands to help you determine the in-use and configured VLAN counts and values.
 These commands are only a guide.
 Follow the guidelines below to determine how to best calculate the values.

 1. If your switch is running Cumulus Linux 5.0 or later, go to step 2.
-If your switch is running Cumulus Linux 4.4 and earlier, determine the total number of physical interfaces that your platform supports.
+If your switch is running Cumulus Linux 4.4 or earlier, determine the total number of physical interfaces that your platform supports.
 For example, the NVIDIA SN2700 switch has a total of 32 QSFP ports that you can break out into 2x or 4x.

    At the maximum breakout (4x), there are 128 physical ports.
 Cumulus Linux **always** uses this number of reserved VLANs regardless of configuration:
    - 32 x 1 = 32 Reserved VLAN IDs on the switch with no breakout